Meros-io/sti-base/README.md

 Normally, SCL requires manual operation to enable the collection you want to use.
 This is burdensome and can be prone to error.
-The OpenShift S2I approach is to set Bash environment variables that serve to automatically enable the desired collection:
+The DeployDock S2I approach is to set Bash environment variables that serve to automatically enable the desired collection:

 * `BASH_ENV`: enables the collection for all non-interactive Bash sessions